 With Signify Interact, these settings can be monitored and adjusted remotely, allowing real-time optimization and data-driven decisions - achieving energy savings while ensuring comfort and safety.
-Signify Interact is an open system which enables you to connect to any luminaire make or model including non-Signify branded luminaires.
-To connect to the Signify Interact system, luminaires need to be dimmable with an SR, Zhaga-D4i or NEMA socket interface.
+To connect to the Signify Interact system, luminaires need to be dimmable with an SR or Zhaga-D4i interface.